-- Garnet keeps calm in face of the bad news to give a sincere thank you to Greg for all his help.
-It's probably the nicest thing any of the Gems have ever said to him, recently.
+- Garnet keeps calm in light of the bad news to give a sincere thank you to Greg for all his help.
+Judging by Greg's response, it's probably the nicest thing any of the Gems have said to him recently.

 - Steven's unwavering support for his dad throughout the episode.

 - Mayor Dewey's crush on Pearl is adorable.
 When listing off the Gems, he refers to her as "the hot one"; his first reaction to hearing Pearl coming to the door is to straighten his tie, blushing the whole time; and when she asks if she can help him, he replies with a dreamy "yes" before pulling himself together.

 - Steven talking down the angry mob by appealing to the best in all of them, then covering for Mayor Dewey.